 When the body’s posture is not in alignment the qi will not be smooth.
 When the qi is not smooth the mind is not peaceful.
 When mind is not peaceful the qi is imbalanced.
-You can see the strong relationship between the body and mind.
+You can see the strong relationship between the mind and body.
 A relaxed balanced body helps you achieve a relaxed mind and vice versa, hence why qigong is called a mind/body practice.

 The second treasure in qigong is the breath.
-We practice regulating the breath so it’s calm, smooth, and peaceful.
+We practice regulating the breath so it’s calm and smooth.
 Our breathing is affected by our emotions.
 For example, when you are angry you exhale more strongly than you inhale and vice versa when you are sad.
 When you are scared or anxious, breathing can become shallow.
 When your mind is peaceful and calm however, the inhale and exhale will be more balanced.

 It’s important to understand the purpose and theory behind every form in qigong.
 The training originates in your mind and begins with our intention.
 We practice complete presence and the ability to center and balance the body, mind, and emotions.
 It’s important to have all feeling, sensing, and judgment remain objective.
 But we must remember this is a practice and it takes time to adapt and build new habitual patterns.